Guevara al-Budayri

-She was arrested by the Israeli forces in June 5,2021 while covering a sit-in in Sheikh Jarrah neighborhood, Jerusalem.
+She was arrested by the Israeli forces on June 5, 2021 while covering a sit-in in the Sheikh Jarrah neighborhood, Jerusalem.
 She was violently assaulted and arrested along with the photographer Nabil Mazzawi, who worked with her, she got released on the same day by the Israeli police, with the prevention from entering the Sheikh Jarrah neighborhood for 15 days.

 Personal life

 Daughter of the Jerulastic lawyer and journalist Isaaq Ahmed Al-Budayri, director of the orient house, and her mother Mrs. Hedaya Al-Kazemi, president of the Arab Women's Union Association in Jerusalem, and her siblings the journalist and media figure Ahmed Al-Budayri and lawyer Oruba Al-Budayri.
 Married to the dentist Fouad Al-Muthaffar, and have two daughters, one of them is called Raya.